Measure of tripartite quantum correlation in multiqubit symmetric pure state: 1 INTRODUCTION

 We prove it in this way.
-Whenever there is tripartite quantum entanglement in the system, the conditions in Eqs. (\ref{3.37}) to (\ref{3.46}) are not satisfied.
+Whenever there is tripartite quantum correlation in the system, the conditions in Eqs. (\ref{3.37}) to (\ref{3.46}) are not satisfied.
 This makes $\Delta J_{x^\prime}^3$ and $\Delta J_{y^\prime}^3$ non-zero, implying that $S > 0$.
-So, $S > 0$ is the necessary condition for the presence of tripartite quantum entanglement in the system.
-The condition $S > 0$ is sufficient also for the presence of tripartite quantum entanglement in the system, because, if $S > 0$, either $\Delta J_{x^\prime}^3$ or $\Delta J_{y^\prime}^3$ or both of them are non-zero.
-In this case all the conditions in Eqs. (\ref{3.37}) to (\ref{3.46}) are not satisfied and hence, there is tripartite quantum entanglement in the system.
+So, $S > 0$ is the necessary condition for the presence of tripartite quantum correlation in the system.
+The condition $S > 0$ is sufficient also for the presence of tripartite quantum correlation in the system, because, if $S > 0$, either $\Delta J_{x^\prime}^3$ or $\Delta J_{y^\prime}^3$ or both of them are non-zero.
+In this case all the conditions in Eqs. (\ref{3.37}) to (\ref{3.46}) are not satisfied and hence, there is tripartite quantum correlation in the system.

+This can be understood physically in the following way.
+When the $N$ two-level atoms are uncorrelated, the collective pseudo-spin operators $J_{x^\prime}$ and $J_{y^\prime}$ have symmetric distribution about the mean pseudo-spin vector, which lies along the $z^\prime$ axis.
+This has been shown in Fig. 1(a).
+But, when the $N$ two level atoms are correlated the $J_{x^\prime}$ and $J_{y^\prime}$ have asymmetric distribution about the mean pseudo-spin vector.
+This has been shown in Fig. 1(b).
+These figures have been taken from the paper by Kitagawa and Ueda \cite{Kitagawa}.
+Now, the third order moments of any distribution function measures the departure from symmetry of the distribution.
+So, when the atoms are correlated having asymmetric distribution of $J_{x^\prime}$ and $J_{y^\prime}$, the third order moments are non-zero, thus, making $S > 0$.

+Now, we present some numerical values of $S$ for various choices of the constants $C_1$, $C_2$, $C_3$ and $C_4$ in the quantum state represented in Eq. (\ref{3.1a}).
+The various choices of these constants produces different quantum states of the three two-level atoms.

+We observe that, when $C_1 = 1$ and all other constants are zero, the value of $S$ is zero.
+This is acceptable because when $C_1 = 1$ and all other constants are zero, all the atoms are in their upper states which represent an uncorrelated state.
+Similarly, when $C_4 = 1$ and all other constants are zero, all the atoms are in their lower states which also is an uncorrelated state.
+Therefore, for the above two cases $S = 0$.
+The numerical values in the table are rounded off values.

 We now proceed to extend these ideas for a system of $N$ two-level atoms.